| | |

 Enjoy other people’s success, and let it spur you on.

-Jealousy is a normal emotion, but it can be destructive if we let it take over.
+Jealousy is normal, but it can be destructive if we let it take over.

-If you find yourself jealous of others’ financial success, use it to motivate you to achieve your own goals.
+If you are jealous of others’ financial success, use it to motivate you to achieve your goals.

 Think about what they’ve done that you can do too, and use it as inspiration to get where you want to be.